BrunoGriffon/HeltecWiKi/docs/devices/lorawan-application/lora-gateway/ht-1303/how_to_use_heltec_1303_module_on_a_windows_computer.md

+---
+sidebar_position: 3
-# How to Use Heltec 1303 Module on a Windows computer
+title: How to Use Heltec 1303 Module on a Windows computer
+---

 ## Significance